hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/61__shrImallalitAlAlitaH.md

 accepted as GYAnI even when his 'I'm brahman' notion is not present.
 This(GYAna) is not jIvan-mukti-vrata, but the reality.

-​

 > We can conveniently say they are
 > all Prarabdha and he can enjoy Jivanmukti.

-​N​
+N
-​o, GYAnI can't enjoy ultimate-jIvanmukti in presence of an iota of rAga, etc. He needs to suppress them.
+o, GYAnI can't enjoy ultimate-jIvanmukti in presence of an iota of rAga, etc. He needs to suppress them.
-​
- ​

 > shak{}notiihaiva yaH soDhuM praak{}shariiravimokshaNaat.h .
 > kaamakrodhodbhavaM vegaM sa yuk{}taH sa sukhii naraH ..
 5\.23..
 >

-​If this control of force of kAma-krodha is ultimate, then no person can become sukhI and yukta, as we have seen even great person committing sins.
+If this control of force of kAma-krodha is ultimate, then no person can become sukhI and yukta, as we have seen even great person committing sins.
 If this is of some lower level, even we are not devoid of that.
 So, the control meant here is in middle somewhere.
-​

 > yo.antaHsukho.antaraaraamastathaantarjyotireva yaH .